Kabilduke/DataScience/Notes.md/Gradient Descent.md

 ### Gradient Descent
 Used to minimize the $(error|difference)$ between actual value and predicted value.
 It is used to train Neural Networks.
+This helps to find the gobal minimum in higher dimensions more efficiently.

 > Formula:

 $$ w = w - lr.\frac {\partial{L}} {\partial{w}}$$